Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Discussion

-\begin{enumerate} \item Choice of Test Statistic: The testing pipeline is built around the KS statistic.
+The testing pipeline is built around the KS statistic.
 The KS statistic, which measures the maximum \textit{absolute} deviation between CDFs, is more sensitive to the peak of the distributions than their tails.
 Distributions with dramatically different rates of tail decay may share a small KS statistic, while inducing very different regularizers.
 Using other metrics that better capture the tail behavior, like the kurtosis or the Anderson-Darling statistic, could prove useful.
-Finding distributions that pass the intersection of two hypothesis tests could provide more precise fits for the parameters by separately constraining the fit to the bulk and to the tails of the distribution. \item Role of the scale parameter $\vartheta$: As described in Section \ref{section: scale}, we search over a subset of potential scale parameters as determined by the empirical variance.
-This limits the set of parameters that could plausibly fit the empirical distribution to a set of manifolds in $r, \eta, \vartheta$ space.
-The error in estimating the empirical variance due to outliers propagates through the scale parameter.
-Moreover, there are other reasonable ways to pick the scale parameter, for example, by matching to the empirical kurtosis instead of the variance.
-This could produce similar fits, as assessed by the KS statistic, with vastly different parameters.
-See Figure \ref{fig: fit kurtosis variance} for an example.
-Depending on the application, the procedure used to specify the scale parameter may differ. \item Limited validation of the independence assumptions.
-Our model assumes both that the coefficients within a block are independent and that the blocks of coefficients are independent of each other.
-The lack of pairwise correlations between blocks is not sufficient to prove independence.
-Additionally, we do not test for within-block independence.
-Because we grouped coefficients representing similar features, the within-block independence assumption is less likely.
-As discussed in Section \ref{section: representation}, for each of the transforms, coefficients representing similar features are less likely to be independent. \end{enumerate}
+Finding distributions that pass the intersection of two hypothesis tests could provide more precise fits for the parameters by separately constraining the fit to the bulk and to the tails of the distribution.